 Sure, kids need "discipline."
 But the verb "to discipline" means "to guide."
 There is absolutely no reason why our guidance needs to be punitive.

-I should add that my kids are not the only "proof" of this -- here's a whole page of parents sharing their experience:
+I should add that my kids are not the only "proof" of this.
+The research supports

 1. They're more receptive to our guidance, right through the teen years.

-up what they want, to do what we ask, is what builds those self-discipline muscles.
-By contrast, kids who are punished aren't "choosing" that limit,
+what they want, to do what we ask, is what builds those self-discipline muscles.
+By contrast, kids who are punished aren't "choosing" that limit, they're

-they're forced into it, so they aren't exercising self-discipline.
-And permissive parenting doesn't set limits at all, so kids aren't
+forced into it, so they aren't exercising self-discipline.
+And permissive parenting doesn't set limits at all, so the kids aren't

 asked to develop self-discipline.